-Many customers decide to do a small scale Proof of Concept (POC) after seeing their first live demonstration and presentation meetings with partners or Veeam System Engineers.
-The idea is to get started with the interface of Veeam Backup & Replication and to test if everything works as expected/presented within the customer’s environment.
+Many customers decide to do a small scale Proof of Concept (POC) after seeing their first live demonstration and presentation in meetings with partners and/or Veeam System Engineers.
+The idea is to get started with the interface of Veeam Backup & Replication and to test if everything works as expected/presented within your environment.

 As enterprise environments are sometimes very complicated from the firewall and storage perspective, in most cases customers decide to do a POC in small test environments.
 Typically, a test environment includes:

 ESXi hosts & vCenter Server And/Or Hyper-V hosts & Microsoft System Center Virtual Machine Manager

 All-in-one Veeam Backup & Replication, Veeam Proxy & Veeam Repository server

 It is possible to carry out a Veeam Backup & Replication POC in such environment with only a single Veeam backup server on a VM with 8 cores and 8-16GB of RAM.
 (Since this test is focused on the user interface experience, no special preparation is needed from the performance perspective.)